sanagama/mssql-restapi/README.md

            sanagama/mssql-restapi
 ```

-To run the REST API web app locally with .NET Core, type the following commands in the ```Terminal``` window:
+Type the following commands in the ```Terminal``` window to run the REST API web app locally with .NET Core:
 ```
 MSSQL_HOST="<server>.database.windows.net" \
 MSSQL_PORT="1433" \